UniHD-CEG/gpugraph500/README.md

 See TurboPFOR in [Resources](#resources)

 ## instrumentation
-Results will be stored on folders with the format `scorep-*`.
+Results will be stored in folders with the format `scorep-*`.

 Possible ways of instrumenting: